Skip to footer

 • Blanket Liners

-comparison of two horses, one wearing a no fill sheet and the other wearing a blanket with fill.
-Both are waterproof.
+Comparison of two horse; one wearing a no fill sheet, and the other wearing a blanket with fill.

 Sheets vs. Blankets